eeroolli/SalsaAnnotation/README.md

 We made a video with the choreography for the people who made us salsa videos. https://drive.google.com/file/d/1tX5dczXymc4EjAB0A9-5mkPx-pvV412n/view?usp=sharing

-There is a FAQ for people making videos at http://salsa.eero.no
+There is a presentation on Youtube at https://youtu.be/n96vY72kABs?t=304 of our project.

 ## PreProcessing